-Watch fans have been stirred, and a little shaken, by the news that an OMEGA worn by James Bond is heading to auction.
-Each ale of Bond memorabilia is an event and this coming event at Christie’s, to celebrate sixty years of Bond movies, is particularly special.
-There are any number of Bond cars, boats and bikes up for grabs, but for us, a watch is the real gem of the auction.
-Not just any watch, this is the Omega Seamaster that Daniel Craig wore in No Time to Die.
+Each ale of Bond memorabilia is an event and those that were sold at Christie’s were done so in celebration of sixty years of Bond movies, a particularly special occasion.
+While there are simply too many individual items to list here, we recommend checking out the full slate of investments that includes a number of Bond cars, boats and bikes up for grabs, but for us, it was this watch that’s the real gem of the auction.
+And it’s not just any watch, this is the Omega Seamaster that Daniel Craig wore in No Time to Die.

 Ask your grandad and he’ll no doubt remember James Bond as a Rolex man.
 Ian Fleming was keen for his character to wear the author’s favourite watch brand and the early films maintained that relationship.
 But it’s now sixty years since Bond made his screen debut in Dr. No, the movie where Sean Connery first wore a Rolex Submariner.
 Fast forward to the ’90s and Pierce Brosnan portrayed an updated, chiselled and suave version of the British agent.
 GoldenEye‘s costume designer Lindy Hemming had a new take on 007’s timepiece.
 As she said, “I was convinced that Commander Bond, a naval man, a diver and a discreet gentleman of the world would wear the Seamaster with the blue dial.”
 And so began the Bond and OMEGA collaboration.